LLNL/sundials/doc/arkode/guide/source/suntimestepheuristics/index.rst

    SUNDIALS Copyright End
    ----------------------------------------------------------------

-.. _SUNHeuristics:
+.. _SUNTimestepHeuristics:

 #####################################
 Heuristic Time Step Constraints
 #####################################

-The SUNDIALS library comes packaged with a variety of :c:type:`SUNHeuristics` implementations, designed to support various forms of heuristic time step constraints within SUNDIALS time integrators.
-To support applications that may want to adjust or disable these heuristic controls, SUNDIALS provides a :c:type:`SUNHeuristics` base class, along with two default implementations: a "default" heuristics control module that encodes standard SUNDIALS heuristic controls, and an "unconstrained" module that disables these.
+The SUNDIALS library comes packaged with a variety of :c:type:`SUNTimestepHeuristics` implementations, designed to support various forms of heuristic time step constraints within SUNDIALS time integrators.
+To support applications that may want to adjust or disable these heuristic controls, SUNDIALS provides a :c:type:`SUNTimestepHeuristics` base class, along with two default implementations: a "default" heuristics control module that encodes standard SUNDIALS heuristic controls, and an "unconstrained" module that disables these.

 .. toctree::
    :maxdepth: 1

-   SUNHeuristics_links.rst
+   SUNTimestepHeuristics_links.rst